Esri/arcgis-maps-sdk-java-samples/scene/open-mobile-scene-package/README.md

 1. Create a `MobileScenePackage` with the path to a .mspk file.
 2. Call `mobileScenePackage.loadAsync` to load the mobile scene package.
 When finished, get the `ArcGISScene` objects inside with `mobileScenePackage.getScenes()`.
-3. Set the first scene in the object collection on the scene view with `sceneView.setArcGISScene(scene)`.
+3. Set the first scene to the scene view.

 ## Relevant API